 He joined Dechert LLP from Coudert Brothers Paris in 2005.

-Mr. Silva Romero is consistently recommended by the Global Arbitration Review, Legal 500 EMEA, Legal 500 Latin America, Chambers Global, Chambers Europe, Chambers Latin America, Practical Law Company’s Which Lawyer?, Décideurs Stratégie Finance Droit and The International Who’s Who of Commercial Arbitration.
+Mr. Silva Romero is highly recommended by the Global Arbitration Review, Legal 500 EMEA, Legal 500 Latin America, Chambers Global, Chambers Europe, Chambers Latin America, Practical Law Company’s Which Lawyer?, Décideurs Stratégie Finance Droit and The International Who’s Who of Commercial Arbitration.

-Mr. Silva Romero is a Lecturer on Arbitration at the University of Paris-Dauphine (Paris IX), on International Contracts and Jurisprudence at the Paris Institute for Political Studies (Sciences Po), Director and Professor of International Law at the University of Rosario’s Law School in Bogota and Honorary Professor of International Law at the University of Dundee (Scotland).
+Mr. Silva Romero is a Lecturer on Arbitration at the University of Paris-Dauphine (Paris IX), on International Contracts and Arbitration at the Paris Institute for Political Studies (Sciences Po), Director and Professor of International Law at the University of Rosario’s Law School in Bogota and Honorary Professor of International Law at the University of Dundee (Scotland).
 He is also a regular speaker at numerous conferences, seminars and courses in Europe, the US and Latin America.

 Mr. Silva Romero has published dozens of books and articles on international arbitration and other matters.